How The 42 Engine Works

 Every 24 hours (automated background worker)

-The Problem: Tyranny of the Majority
+The Problem: Majority Blind Spots

 Why Not Now?